 Objectives Software Implementation and Integration

 For Software Implementation and Integration, the Java program written in the previous phase is converted into Assembly code.
-Then it is compiled and integrated into the PP2 processor and the Fisher Technik machine.
-In order to be able to do this, it is required that a representation is chosen of all variables and datastructures from the Java program and that a uniform coding standard is developed.
+Then it is compiled and integrated into the PP2 processor controlling the Fisher Technik machine.
+In order to be able to do this, it is required that a representation is chosen of all variables and data structures from the Java program and that a uniform coding standard is developed.
 Both the data representation and the coding standard are detailed in a document called “Software Implementation”.

 Objectives System Validation and Testing